Uncovering the Pros and Cons of Joining a Therapy Agency

 Potential Workplace Conflicts

 When you work in a setting with others, the potential for conflict inevitably increases.
-When different personalities come together and work under the same roof, the way you communicate and interact with your colleagues is important.
+When different personalities come together and work under the same roof, clashes happen.
+The way you communicate and interact with your colleagues is important.
+Disagreements can happen and underlying tensions can result.
+It could be as simple as personalities not meshing well.
+Depending on your personality and sensitivity, this might make an agency the wrong fit for you.

 Alternatives to Agency Life for Therapists